EOSIO/eosio.cdt/docs/05_best-practices/10_native-tester-compilation.md

 EOSIO_TEST_BEGIN(hello_test)
    // These can be redefined by the user to suit there needs per unit test
-   // the idea is that in a future release we will have a base library that
+   // the idea is that in a future release there will be a base library that
    // initializes these to "useable" default implementations and probably
    // helpers to more easily define read_action_data and action_data_size intrinsics
    // like these"